matiascr/PSO-S/README.md

 Particle Swarm Optimization with selection component

 ## Justification
-...
+Modification of traditional PSO algorithm to include possibility of death of a number of the worst performing particles to be replaced by particles in the vicinity of the best performing one, awarding better accuracy of the results obtained.
+Fine tuning of the replacement parameters (frequency, number and range) is required in order to avoid over-localization, especially in functions in which many local minima/maxima exist.
+This is also required to avoid the diminishing returns of better accuracy at the cost of too long an execution, possibly due to a high frequency of replacement, or too large a number of particles to replace.

 ## Parameters and results of benchmark
 https://www.notion.so/matiascr/Particle-Swarm-Optimization-with-selection-component-4f2deb70a81a4de39c98385459256039

 ## Execution (Main)

--i, -iterations		:		Number of iterations for PSO (default is 1000)
+-i, -iterations\t\t:		Number of iterations for PSO (default is 1000)

--p, -particles		:		Number of particles to be used by PSO (default is 1000)
+-p, -particles\t\t:		Number of particles to be used by PSO (default is 1000)

--v, -verbose		:		Display updates to execution of algorithm in command line.
+-v, -verbose\t\t:		Display updates to execution of algorithm in command line.

--f, -function		:		Function to minimize
+-f, -function\t\t:		Function to minimize
 						Options are "rastrigin", "squaresum", "sphere" (without quotations)

--b, -bench		:		Number of iterations of benchmark
+-b, -bench\t\t:		Number of iterations of benchmark
 						Input will be the number of runs it will do

--d, -dimensions	:		Number of dimensions to use (sphere only works in 3)
+-d, -dimensions	\t\t:		Number of dimensions to use (sphere only works in 3)

--rep,-replace		:		Proportion of particles to replace (0-1)
+-rep,-replace\t\t:		Proportion of particles to replace (0-1)
 						Actual number will be *Input* * *Number of particles*

--freq, -frequency	: 		Proportion of frequency to replace (0-1)
+-freq, -frequency\t\t: 		Proportion of frequency to replace (0-1)
 						Actual number will be *Input* * *Number of iterations*

--r, -range			:		Distance within which new particles are generated (0-1)
+-r, -range\t\t:		Distance within which new particles are generated (0-1)
 						Actual number will be *Input* * *search space span*

 ### Example execution